andrea-prearo/andrea-prearo.github.io/_posts/2023-12-12-Handling-UI-state-with-ad-hoc-observable.md

 var error: LoginError?
 ~~~

-Now let's take a look at how we can represent and manage the state by leveraging the above properties (plus some additional ones):
+Now let's take a look at how we can represent and manage the state by leveraging the above properties:

 ~~~ swift
 struct LoginState {